Health Net performs UM, quality improvement (QI) and care management functions.

 - Sufficient clinical information to establish medical necessity.

-Providers may utilize the Prior Authorization Request form (PDF) or refer to the Prior Authorization topic for additional information.
+Providers may utilize the Inpatient California Health Net Commercial Prior Authorization (PDF) or Outpatient California Health Net Commercial Prior Authorization (PDF) forms, or refer to the Prior Authorization topic for additional information..

 - Prior written authorization request for hospitalization which is submitted by the primary care physician (PCP) or specialist must include:

 - Pre-admission work-up.

 - If admission is denied, the requesting physician and member is sent the following information:

 - Written rationale for denial with the specific reason delineated.